 To investigate three different types of news stories, McIntyre and Gibson (2016) used a fictitious news site and 307 US participants, getting them to take part in a survey.
 The three different news stories being studied were positive, negative, or silver lining (a negative story with a fortunate outcome).
 The study found that readers who consumed positive news stories reported a higher level of enjoyment than reading news stories of the other two types.

-However, you’d probably be less likely to say you enjoyed reading a negative story, but the fact positive stories also out performs a silver lining story is telling.
-The study also shows that if you want people to enjoy a negative story, finding a positive outcome to finish with.
-I guess that’s why underdog stories are so popular, because we want that happy ending against impossible odds.
+However, you’d probably be less likely to say you enjoyed reading a negative story, but the fact positive stories also outperform a silver lining story is telling.
+The study also shows that if you want people to enjoy a negative story, find a positive outcome to finish with.
+I guess that’s why underdog stories are so popular because we want that happy ending against impossible odds.

 The survey study by McIntyre and Gibson (2016) is supported by a report conducted by Berger and Milkman (2010).
 Their report challenged the conventional belief that negative news is king, proving that it wasn’t.
 In their report, they state that positive news is actually more viral, toppling the old king.